ozkl/soso/README.md

 It can be built using Nasm and Clang.
 Tested build environments are Linux, FreeBSD.

+As of version 0.4, executables are 32 bit static Linux binaries.

 Soso is a 32-bit x86 operating system and its features are
-- Runs simple statically built Linux binaries
+- Runs simple statically built Linux binaries (from version 0.4)
 - Multitasking with processes and threads
 - Paging
+- Higher half kernel (from version 0.4)
 - Kernelspace (runs in ring0) and userspace (runs in ring3) are separated
 - Virtual File System
 - FAT32 filesystem using FatFs